 As a child's intellect develops, thoughts, ideas and reasoning provide another source of pleasure and pain.
-When we learn that two plus two equals exactly four, the accuracy and precision are intellectually pleasurable.
+When we learn that two plus two equals exactly four, the the accuracy and precision are intellectually pleasurable.

-2.000000 + 2.000000 4.000000 When we learn to observe, make connections between bits of information, and draw logical conclusions, the process is intellectually pleasurable.
+When we learn to observe, make connections between bits of information, and draw logical conclusions, the process is intellectually pleasurable.
 An error in thought process is painful to the intellect.

-If A then B. If B then C. ⇒ If A then C. We can appreciate and enjoy a beautiful, abstract idea, just as we appreciate and enjoy physical beauty.
+If A then C. We can appreciate and enjoy a beautiful, abstract idea, just as we appreciate and enjoy physical beauty.
 Our enjoyment can be regarded as intellectual pleasure, and we could say we have intellectual affection for beautiful, noble, just ideas.